 Attendees should have completed at least one project using R. At a minimum, they should be able to read in data, and perform basic data manipulations (eg summarize data, subset out a sub-group).

 All attendees will be provided with in-depth slides, codes, practice problems, and solutions to hands on material.
 Two weeks prior to the workshop, all attendees will be provided with a 'starter pack' of pre-request material to make sure to have a suitable baseline

 We have found that a combination of short modular examples to introduce topics and larger scale hands-on examples best balance quick comprehension as well as how to apply concepts to more advanced situations

-1 month before the workshop, a list of basic resources will be provided to refresh attendee's foundation.
+Two weeks before the workshop, a list of basic resources will be provided to refresh attendee's foundation.
 Additional optional resources will be provided to help attendees help identify areas they may wish to as questions or discuss in more depth.

 Dr. Vijay Ivaturi and Devin Pastoor are members of the Center for Translational Medicine at the University of Maryland School of Pharmacy

 Dr. Ivaturi's research focuses on the development of methods and tools for quantitative clinical pharmacology.
 He obtained his doctorate in experimental and clinical pharmacology from the University of Minnesota, which he followed with a post-doctoral fellowship in pharmacometrics at Uppsala University in Sweden before joining the CTM